Reneh7/AuthDemo/src/main/java/com/example/Authentication/README.md

 ## Description

-For this lab In this project, I have developed a website that offers users the capability to create their own accounts, log in securely, and then begin posting content.
+For this lab, I have developed a website that offers users the capability to create their own accounts, log in securely, and then begin posting content.
 For individuals who haven't yet registered, they will only have access to the general homepage.
 To participate in posting content, they will first need to create an account.